 The sleds stood empty now, iron frames built for weight they'd never carry again.
 The afternoon tasted like ash.

 The distribution ended in the usual scatter, families carrying portions home.
-Torven stood where he always stood—apart, not in line.
+Torven stood where he always stood, apart, not in line.

 Ferne passed without slowing.
 Cloth pressed into his palm, quick and familiar.
 Bones through the fabric.
 Gristle.
+He held the bundle close.

-He walked the long way—past the storage houses with their dragon-spine frames, past the well where water pooled in cracks between stones.
+He walked the long way, past the storage houses with their dragon-spine frames, past the well where water pooled in cracks between stones.
 The sun hung low, casting everything in brass and shadow.
 His boots knew the way to her.

-The tanning racks came into view first: stretched hides catching the slant light like sails, some pale and new, others dark with oak-bark stain.
+The tanning racks came into view first, stretched hides catching the slant light like sails, some pale and new, others dark with oak-bark stain.
 Then the smell, sharp and chemical, the kind that settled in your throat and stayed.
 Tannin.
 Wet leather.
 Something earthy underneath, like turned soil after rain.

+Moira stood at the largest rack, blade in hand, working a hide with long steady strokes.
+The ochre shirt beside her stopped him cold.
 Fionn sat cross-legged in the dirt, sorting leather scraps into piles.
 His hands careful, holding each piece up to the fading light, turning it, deciding.
 The shirt Moira had made him yesterday, darker now where sweat and dirt had pressed through the wool.

+Torven stepped into the shadow of the storage house.
+Stopped.
 Moira's blade in rhythm—pull, lift, pull—peeling membrane from hide in translucent strips.
 Her shoulders rolled with the motion.
-Her right hand trembled slightly when she lifted the blade for the next stroke, but the blade itself never wavered.
+The blade never wavered.

 Fionn held up a piece of leather, palm-sized, edges curled, surface cracked in a web pattern.
+Moira glanced at it, tilted her hand toward the scrap pile.
+He set it down without question and reached for the next piece.

-The evening pressed close around them: the chemical smell, the last warmth bleeding from the sky, the quiet scrape of blade on hide.
+The evening pressed close around them, the chemical smell, the last warmth bleeding from the sky, the quiet scrape of blade on hide.
 Torven's portion grew heavy in his hands.
 He should go home.
 Put the meat away.
 Start a fire against the coming cold.

 He didn't move.

 Fionn finished sorting the last piece, the salvage pile, and sat back on his heels.
-No tightness in his face now.
-Shoulders loose.
-Hands sure on the leather scraps.
+No tightness in his face now, shoulders loose, hands sure on the leather scraps.

 Moira wiped the blade on her apron and studied the hide.
 Nearly clean now, pale and supple where the membrane had been, ready for the next stage.
 She reached into her work satchel and pulled out a small clay pot.
 The hide glue inside would be cold by now, thick as mud.

-Fionn closed both hands around the clay without hesitation, the pot disappearing between his palms.
+She held it out to Fionn.
+Fionn closed both hands around the clay without hesitation.
+The pot disappeared between his palms.

 Moira returned to the hide, checking edges, finding spots she'd missed, working them clean.
 The blade scraped, lifted, scraped again.
 Thirty seconds passed.
 Forty.
 Fionn's hands stayed closed around the pot, still and quiet.
-No fever-flush on his cheeks.
-No trembling.
-No wrongness at all.

-Just warmth—constant, like the sun had concentrated itself in his small palms.
+Just warmth, constant, like the sun had concentrated itself in his small palms.

 Moira set down the blade and held out her hand.
 Fionn returned the pot to her.
 She pried off the lid.
 The glue inside had softened, no longer solid, moving when she tilted the clay.
 She tested it with her finger, nodded once, set it beside the hide, and went back to work.